Your web browser is outdated and may be insecure

 The guidance includes a pay claim template letter and additional information to help you prepare your case clearly and concisely.

 Please also see our Employment Standards for Independent Health and Social Care Sectors.
-These set out what we expect employers in these settings to deliver for the nursing workforce.
+These set out what we expect employers in these settings to deliver as a minimum for the nursing workforce.

 We recommend that you have the support of your local RCN representative to make a claim.
 If you are in this position, contact us for further advice.

 GP nursing staff are usually employed directly by general practices (GPs), which are independent businesses funded by the government.
-This means each practice as an individual employer can set their own pay terms and conditions for their employees and are not subject to Agenda for Change terms and conditions.
+This means that each practice as an individual employer can set their own pay terms and conditions for their employees, and are not subject to Agenda for Change terms and conditions.
 However, each practice remains bound by national minimum pay requirements and statutory rates of pay.
+GP nursing staff's annual pay uplift is negotiated and agreed as part of contract negotiations between the government and the BMA and should be passed on by GP employers.

-Read more about our campaign for fair pay for general practice nursing staff.
+Read more about our campaign for fair pay for general practice nursing staff, including what the current situation regarding GPN pay is in each country.

-We know that health care assistants’ pay rates in the independent sector are often set at the national minimum wage/national living wage (NMW/NLW) or a few pence above it.
+We know that health care assistants’ pay rates are often set at the national minimum wage/national living wage (NMW/NLW) or a few pence above it.

 The same is true for workers who have to travel between clients during their shift or undertake mandatory training outside rostered hours.
 Recent HMRC advice suggests that mandatory training time is also classified as working time and so could also lead to a technical breach of National Minimum Wage regulations if not paid.